ladan-gh/inventory_project/Documentation/Scenario-warehouse-registration.md

 - Warehouse manager(User)

 ### Procedures
-Warehouse manager, the new warehouse that is to be used as the warehouse of goods from now on, mentioning its location and specifying the name for it
+Warehouse Manager (or Program Manager), the new warehouse to be installed from now on The title of the goods warehouse should be used by mentioning its location and specifying the name for it.
 Registers in the system.